clundstrom/dbtheory-project/README.md

 This project means to provide an API and Database backend for a personal website.
 When testing the application I recommend running it in Docker.
 Two simple commands will get everything up and running.
-Use the following one liner from the directory for a quick start (omit -d if you don't want to run it in detached mode).
+Use the following one liner from the directory for a quick start (omit -d if you don't want to run containers in detached mode).

-To verify that the API is up and running it should be available at http://localhost:8000/api/v1/test when deployed.

 ``
 docker-compose build db api && docker-compose up -d db api ``

+To verify that the API is up and running it should be available at [http://localhost:8000/api/v1/test]() when deployed.

 ### Structure